-Of course, all this sounds simple on the surface, however it will require some work.
+Of course, all this sounds simple on the surface, however, it will require some work.
 Remember that habits are not easy to change, however acquiring an understanding of how the anchoring process works can certainly help you focus on the right things moving forward.

 Types of Anchors

 All anchors you experience are tied to the five senses.
-You can therefore experience anchors in a variety of ways.
+You can, therefore, experience anchors in a variety of ways.
 For example:

 - Visual anchors can come in the form of colors.
-There will for instance be certain colors that will make you feel one way, and other colors will make you feel another way.
+There will, for instance, be certain colors that will make you feel one way, and other colors will make you feel another way.
 Visual anchors can also be tied to anything physical.
 If you can see it, then it can most certainly be anchored.

 - Auditory anchors can come in the form of music.
 When for instance you listen to a song, all of a sudden a flood of memories from another time come rushing back into conscious awareness.

 - Kinesthetic anchors can come in the form of touch.
-For instance when someone hugs you it can immediately make you feel a certain way.
+For instance, when someone hugs you it can immediately make you feel a certain way.

 - Olfactory anchors come in the form of smells.
 These anchors can be triggered by different kinds of smells within your environment.
 These smells can immediately bring you back to another time and/or place that’s associated with that smell.

 - Gustatory anchors come in the form of a variety of tastes.
-You might for instance eat something, and the taste of this food will remind you of something else and all of a sudden you are feeling an unexpected emotion that you hadn’t felt for a while.
+You might, for instance, eat something, and the taste of this food will remind you of something else and all of a sudden you are feeling an unexpected emotion that you hadn’t felt for a while.

 Given these examples, it’s easy to see what a profound impact different kinds of anchors can have on your emotional life and habits.
 At times it might even seem as though life is not so much about “choice” but rather about the conditioning you have received over a lifetime.
 For instance when you were a child a dog might have suddenly scared you with a ferocious bark.
 From that moment on you have associated a dog’s bark with fear.
 What’s even worse is that over time you have conditioned yourself to not only fear the dog’s bark, but to also fear the dog.
 As such, every time you see a dog on television or in a photograph you begin feeling uneasy.
 The visual representation of the dog and the auditory sound of the dog’s bark have been anchored into your nervous system and interpreted as “fear”.

 This example of “anchor creation” is quite commonplace.
-It occurs all of the time when you are at a peak emotional state — that is when you are most vulnerable.
+It occurs all of the time when you are in a peak emotional state — that is when you are most vulnerable.
 But no matter how gloomy this might seem, you can break any unhelpful anchoring cycle by learning more about the conscious anchoring process.

 The Anchoring Process

-Anchoring occurs at an unconscious level throughout your life, however it’s also something you can do consciously and with purpose to help you establish more productive and helpful habits that support the goals and objectives you would like to achieve.
+Anchoring occurs at an unconscious level throughout your life, however, it’s also something you can do consciously and with a purpose to help you establish more productive and helpful habits that support the goals and objectives you would like to achieve.
 You can for instance purposefully create an anchor that will help trigger productive and learning states, or you can create anchors to help you overcome fears, insecurities, and other unhelpful emotions.